NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - RA is running A
 - JB is jumping B
 - J2A would be jumping, holding down, and pressing A
-- 6A(A) means that we are talking about the second A press in the 6A string
+- 6A(A) means that we are talking about the second A press in the 6A sting
 - S5X means in Sharingan mode for Sasuke and Kakashi.
 Stance for Shikamaru.
 Similar for other transformations.
-- 1C or 2C means charged once or twice respectively
+- 0C, 1C, or 2C means uncharged, charged once, or charged twice respectively
 - Act4A means the activated part of a 4A counter.
 This can also be seen on command grabs such as Tsunade's Jump A as ActJA
 - A8A means the activated part of 8A.
 - GRKnJ and ARKnJ are ground and air attack substitutions; LKnJ is the non attack version